ome/infrastructure/ansible/README-os-idr.md

 The production IDR is setup using a private configuration repository.
 Replace `{{ inventory_dir }}` with the path to the inventory directory.
 You can use `inventory` in this directory if you have configured the required variables, such as by creating a group_vars file if necessary in `{{ inventory_dir }}/group_vars/`, e.g. `{{ inventory_dir }}/group_vars/os-idr.yml`
-This should match the value of the `idr_environment` variable (default `os-idr`), and can be used to support multiple deployment environments with different variables.
+This should match the value of the `idr_environment` variable, and can be used to support multiple deployment environments with different variables.

 Decide on your openstack dynamic inventory.
 If you are using a single floating IP use `{{ inventory_dir }}/openstack-private.py`.